 There are dozens of portable power stations on the market.
 But the problem is how to pick the one that meets your purpose?
 How do these battery generators compete with each other?
 Side by side comparison is the answer to these questions.
 In this post, I will give you an in-depth comparison of Maxoak Bluetti EB150 (1000W/1500WH) and Goal Zero Yeti 1000 (1000W 1045WH).

 You can also read my in-depth review of EB150 here.
-I have been using it for a while and it is amazing.
+I have been using it for a long time now and it is amazing.

 The exact models I am comparing in this article are as below